bhisaac/5eFP/5eFP-SRD.md

 Players with the healer role typically use effects and game features to heal, protect, and empower allies.
 They also provide primary support for defenders.

 - On your turn, the first time you target a creature or game feature with an attack, spell, or effect, resolve that action.
 Afterward, you may choose a different creature, minion, elite, or boss within 1 square of the target to receive 1 point of healing, granting it an additional ability check to resist up to one ongoing negative effect.
+This feature has no effect on undead and constructs.

 ### Damage